ONSdigital/dp-geo/README.md

 Library for handling geographical areas, e.g. calculating bounding box from long/lat point

+---

+:warning: This repository will be archived in August 2024 as it is no longer in development. :warning:

+---

 ### geo package

 Create a bounding box (circle) using the CircleToPolygon method on GeoPoint object.
 The Geo point object represents a longitude and latitude coordinate on Earth.